Shift-Environmental/Rpanion-server/README2.md

 ### Heartbeat Monitoring
 - All GCS must send heartbeats regularly (default timeout: 5 seconds)
 - If the active controller stops sending heartbeats, it's automatically removed
-- The next highest-priority GCS immediately takes control
+- The backup GCS with the lowest System ID immediately takes control
 - Backup GCS that timeout are removed from the system

 ## What Each GCS Receives